 About Us

 Our ethos is rooted in lived experience, the social model of disability, and disability justice.
-We believe neurodivergent people are not just participants in this movement, but leaders and innovators whose expertise shapes more equitable systems for everyone.
-Our projects reflect this belief, turning survival into structure and truth into strategy, while creating spaces where neurodivergent leadership is visible and valued.
+We believe neurodivergent people are not just participants in this movement, but its leaders, architects, and innovators.
+Their expertise shapes more equitable systems for everyone.
+Our work turns survival into structure and lived truth into strategy, creating spaces where neurodivergent leadership is not only visible and valued, but centered and authoritative.

-Together, Fish in a Tree and its partners are designing the next chapter of the neurodiversity movement: one built by us, for us, and with justice at its core.
+Together, Fish in a Tree and its partners are designing the next chapter of the neurodiversity movement: one built by us, for us, and with justice at its center.

 Board of Directors